-If you’re like many Americans, your pets are as much a part of your family as the kids.
+If you're like many Americans, your pets are as much a part of your family as the kids.
 They love you unconditionally, they think you can do no wrong, and they seldom roll their eyes at you.
 While their furry little selves can be a comfort to their humans, they can also have quite the impact on the air quality inside your home.
 Over 60 percent of households today include pets, with many of the animals spending all or at least part of their time indoors.
-Since our furry friends clearly aren’t going anywhere, the next best bet for an animal lover is the use of an air purifier throughout the home.
+Since our furry friends clearly aren't going anywhere, the next best bet for an animal lover is the use of an air purifier for pets throughout the home.

 Breathing Easy